EliAndrewC/l7r/rules/11-non_pc_schools.md

 * regret

 **Special Ability:**
-You suffer no penalties for being crippled.
+You suffer no penalties for being impaired.

 **First Dan:**
 Roll one extra die on three rolls of your choice.